root-project/web/manual/python/index.md

 [Jupyter notebooks](https://jupyter.org/){:target="_blank"} provide a web-based interface that you can use for interactive computing with ROOT.

-### How to use it
+### How to use ROOT with Jupyter notebooks

 Two kernels (or language flavours) allow to run ROOT from Jupyter: *Python* (2 and 3) and *C++*.
 In order to use such kernels, there are mainly two options:

-- Local ROOT installation: to install ROOT locally, see → [Installing ROOT]({{ '/install' | relative_url }}).
-In addition to ROOT, two Python packages are required, which can be installed, for example, with `pip`:
+- Local ROOT installation: to install ROOT locally, see → [Installing ROOT]({{ '/install' | relative_url }}).<br/>In addition to ROOT, two Python packages are required that you can install, for example, with `pip`:

 ```shell
 pip install jupyter
 pip install metakernel
 ```

-When all requirements are installed, you can start a Jupyter server with the Python and C++ kernels from a terminal:
+When all requirements fulfilled, you can start a Jupyter server with the Python and C++ kernels from a terminal:

 ```shell
 root --notebook